zexihuang/raft-blockchain/README.md

 ### RAFT

 RAFT has been used as the underlying consensus protocol to ensure proper blockchain replication.
 It consists of two different phases: leader election and normal operation.
-In the leader election phase elects the leader among the servers who communicates directly with the clients.
+In the leader election phase, the servers elect the leader among each other who communicates directly with the clients.
 In the normal operation phase, the leader exchanges messages with other servers (followers) to replicate the blockchain of transactions.

 ### Fault-tolerance

 We guarantee fault-tolerance for two types of failures: node failure (crash) and network partition.
 * Node failure: This is the scenario when one or more servers crash.
 If a follower fails, the rest of the servers should still perform normal operations as long as they can form a majority quorum.
 If a leader fails, the rest of the servers starts a new leader election, and once a leader is elected by a quorum, the normal operations resume.
-Servers also save their blockchains to the disk as persistent states, so that when they recover, they can resume their operations with the save states.
-We simulate this type of failure by killing and restarting the server processes.
+Servers also save their blockchains to the disk as persistent states, so that when they recover and can resume their operations with the saved states.
+We simulate this type of failure by killing (i.e. CTRL+C) and restarting the server processes.
 * Network partition: This is the scenario when the servers are decomposed into multiple partitions, where only servers within the same partition can communicate with each other.
 In this case, the partition that still covers a majority quorum can (possibly elect a new leader and) resume normal operations.
 We simulate this type of failure by a centralized channel that can be configured to relay messages between subsets of servers.
 The channel also adds randomized delay in relaying to simulate network delays.

 ## How to Run